-In this section, a prototype is designed for the GaN-based half-bridge power module package with an integrated CMF.
-A planar CM choke and four capacitors are co-packaged with an embedded GaN power module.
+In this section, a prototype is designed for the GaN-based halfbridge power module package with an integrated CMF.
+A planar CM choke and four capacitors are copackaged with an embedded GaN power module.
 The module is tested under 70 V and 80 kHz continuous switching, and the measured CM noise spectra from the power module with the integrated filter are compared to those with an external filter and no filter.
 The experiment result also validates the simulation result of the established CM equivalent circuit discussed in Fig. 2.

-A. Design and Fabrication of the GaN Power Module Package with Integrated Filter

-Fig. 1 presents the vertical cut view of the designed power module package, adopting low-cost printed circuit board (PCB) and DBC structure for double-sided cooling, embedding small GaN bare dies for a vertical power loop with high integration of decoupling capacitors, gate drives, and CMF to achieve a highpower-density and low-parasitic design [9].
+A. Design and Fabrication of the GaN Power Module Package With Integrated Filter and DBC structure for double-sided cooling, embedding small GaN bare dies for a vertical power loop with high integration of decoupling capacitors, gate drives, and CMF to achieve a highpower density and low-parasitic design [9].
 Four Y-capacitors and the decoupling capacitors are soldered on the top side of the PCB, while the GaN dies and integrated gate drives are soldered on the bottom side of the PCB.
 The CM choke sits on top of the Y-capacitors and the decoupling capacitors.